Guidelines for food businesses

 COVID-19 is spread from person-to-person through close contact and droplets including:

-- direct contact with infected people
+- direct contact with infected persons

 - contact with droplets from an infected person’s cough or sneeze

 - touching contaminated objects or surfaces (like doorknobs or tables), and then touching your mouth or face.

 The best way to prevent the spread of COVID-19 and protect your business is through maintaining good hygiene practices, following physical distancing principles and other safety measures as specified in the Directions.

 CHO Directions and mandatory requirements